jonnonz1/nz-statute-book/acts/public/2003/wine-act-2003.md

 All infringement fees paid for infringement offences must be paid to the Ministry.

 ### 96E Regulations about infringement offences
-The Governor-General may, by Order in Council, make regulations to do all or any of the following:
+(1) The Governor-General may, by Order in Council, make regulations to do all or any of the following:
   (a) identify the offences in or under this Act that are infringement offences:
   (b) identify as an infringement offence an offence against section 103 for failing to comply with a specified provision, direction, condition, notice, or requirement:
   (c) set out notices and forms required for the purposes of sections 96A to 96D:
   (d) set out the amounts, up to $1,000, of infringement fees that are payable for infringement offences, including different fees for a first offence, a second offence, and subsequent offences.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Offences, penalties, and proceedings**